Solomonuche/Solomonuche/readme.md

 ## My Timeline

-🧠 I'm currently learning Frontend technology through Zuri training
+🧠 I'm currently learning software development with ALX_Africa

 👯‍♀️ I'm open and looking to collaborate on projects and build my career...